gbevan/partout/README.md

 ### facts
 Takes no parameters and is called internally before any other modules, to gather facts about the target system.

-If any module contains a method called getFacts, it will be called during fact discover, prior to module execution.
+If any module contains a method called getFacts, it will be called during fact discovery, prior to module execution.

 ### exec
 Execute commands.